profsmith89/ctps/_sources/chap01.md

 Continuing with the transcript above, I then typed the second line of our script and hit return.
 In response, the interpreter printed the book's first line.
 Our script will read the first line of our book!
 And congratulations on successfully completing your first debugging session.

+## Showtime

-**Showtime.** The interactive interpreter is a great way to test little pieces of code.
+The interactive interpreter is a great way to test little pieces of code.
 It's like asking the actors in the theater to run through just a small piece of a theatrical script.
 We expect our actors to jump in and out of character while we run these tests on pieces of the script.
 When it comes to showtime, however, we want slightly different behavior.
 Actors should stay on script and do only what's specified.

 Showtime for our Python script is when we click our IDE's Run button.
 The showtime run of our Python script prints nothing in the console panel because *we didn't tell the Python interpreter to print anything*.
 In particular, the last statement we told the interpreter to execute was to read a line from our file.
 And that's all it did.
 If we want the interpreter to print the line it read, we must tell it explicitly to do this.
 It's like the difference between asking a human actor to read a line in a book while onstage versus reading a line in a book and saying it out loud.

-**Printing to the console pane.** To have your script print something to the IDE's console panel, you must command the interpreter to `print`.
+## Printing to the console pane

+To have your script print something to the IDE's console panel, you must command the interpreter to `print`.
 The argument to the `print` command is what we want to print, which in our case is that thing the interpreter read in `readline`.

 If you guessed that we had better name this thing we read so that we can refer to it in our `print` command, good for you!
 You are learning to code!
 Let's call the value we read `the_line`.
 The following is what our script looks like after these additions: